ryantpayton/MapleStory-Client/README.md

 4. ```cmake ..```
 5. ```make -j$CORES``` where $CORES is your number of CPU cores

+This will always be the option with the most performance, but if you are using Mac / are having issues, try out the [Vagrant](vagrant-setup) or [Docker](#docker-setup---web-vnc) setups.

 ## Required Files

 *Always check **NxFiles.h** for an updated list of required nx files*